lasp/basilisk/src/fswAlgorithms/attGuidance/flybyPoint/flybyPoint.rst

 -----------------
 This module computes a reference attitude frame for a spacecraft in relative motion about a small body.
 The implicit assumption is that the small body's mass does not perturb the motion of the spacecraft significantly.
 Conceptually, this module is equivalent to :ref:`hillPoint`, but for the relative motion of a spacecraft about a body that is not the main center of gravity.

+The module starts by reading the first input under the assumption it is valid in order to compute a solution.
+At a settable cadence, the module will update the pointing profile with the help of a new filter solution.
+In order to so it will check the validity of the solution: 1.
+It does not predict a collision trajectory 2.
+It does not predict excessive rates and accelerations.
+If the solution is valid a new pointing profile is constructed.

 Message Connection Descriptions
 -------------------------------
 The following table lists all the module input and output messages.
 The msg type contains a link to the message structure definition, while the description